milesdwilliams15/Teaching/DPR 101/Notes/10_modifying_data_labels_and_notes_pt2.md

 <img src="10_modifying_data_labels_and_notes_pt2_files/figure-gfm/unnamed-chunk-10-1.png" width="75%" />

-## Common scales
+## Updating legend and label names

-Speaking of layering complexity and adding labels, sometimes when we show trends over time we may want to show two related but distinct variables in the same figure.
-We did something like this with war onset and ongoing wars.
-Let’s do something similar with democracy.
-The data contains three different democracy measures.
+Speaking of layering complexity and adding labels, sometimes when we show trends over time we may want to show two or more related but distinct variables in the same figure.
+We covered how to do this with democracy measures in the previous notes.
+However, we didn’t deal specifically with how we can update the labels of the variable names in our plot.
+Recall, we have three measures of democracy in the data:

 - `v2x_polyarchy1`: This comes from the Varieties of Democracy project and takes a value between 0 and 1 where 1 is the most democratic and 0